raandree/PowerShell211129/README.md

     Brief discussion about what DevOps means and what it does not mean.
 The whitepaper [The Release Pipeline Model](https://docs.microsoft. com/en-us/powershell/scripting/dsc/further-reading/whitepapers?  view=powershell-7.2) shows how a DevOps process may look like in the  Windows world.

+    > Note: To see this in action, have a look at the [DscWorkshop](https://github.com/dsccommunity/DscWorkshop) project.
+This lab for this can be created easily with [AutomatedLab](https://automatedlab.org).

 -	PSFramework
 -	NTFSSecurity
 -	SQL für Config Daten und Logging